 Editor's Note: This property is currently undergoing renovations.

 Business travelers consider the Okura to be one of the best hotels in Asia.
-That judgment has to do with its polish, its human scale, its impeccable standards of service, and—to judge by Toh-Ka-Lin—its stellar restaurants.
+That judgment has to do with its polish, human scale, impeccable standards of service, and—to judge by Toh-Ka-Lin—stellar restaurants.
 Black-and-gold square columns surround the dining room, a peaceful backdrop for the Cantonese food.
 The menu is broad enough for various tastes.
 Dishes are eclectic, but satisfying; two stellar examples are the Peking duck and the sautéed quail wrapped in lettuce leaf.
 The restaurant also has not-too-expensive mid-afternoon meals (from ¥4,000) that change monthly—and one of the most extensive wine lists in town.

 Tokyo, Tokyo-to 105-0001, Japan